icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [image-charts.com](https://www.image-charts.com/) — Unlimited image chart generation with a watermark
   * [Imgbot](https://github.com/marketplace/imgbot) — Imgbot is a friendly robot that optimizes your images and saves you time.
 Optimized images mean smaller file sizes without sacrificing quality.
 It's free for open source.
   * [ImgBB](https://imgbb.com/) — ImgBB is an unlimited image hosting servce.
 Drag and drop your image anywhere on the screen.
 32 MB / image limit.
 Receive Direct image links, BBCode and HTML thumbnails after uploading image.
 Login to see the upload history.
+  * [FreeImage.host](https://freeimage.host/) — With free image host you can use our API and forum/website plugin for seamless image upload, at no cost.
+128 MB limit.
+Direct image links, BBCode and HTML thumbnails.
   * [imgen](https://www.jitbit.com/imgen/) - Free unlimited social cover image generation API, no watermark
   * [kraken.io](https://kraken.io/) — Image optimization for website performance as a service, free plan up to 1 MB file size
   * [kvstore.io](https://www.kvstore.io/) — Key-value storage service.
 The free tier allows 100 keys, 1KB/key, 100 calls/hour